blcxtranslations/blcx/_translated/chapter-0026.md

 The easiest way was to become stronger, if one's cultivation rises, one's spiritual power will also naturally increase, and the longer one can control spirit tools.

-But this kind of method was not practical, cultivation would become increasingly difficult, to break into the fifth layer and arrive at the latter layers of Spirit Gathering, would still require a few more months.
+But this kind of method was not practical, cultivation would become increasingly difficult, to break into the fifth layer and arrive at the latter layers of Spirit Condensation, would still require a few more months.
 What should he do in this time then?

 Even though it was not likely to encounter danger in the sect, but it is always wise to play it safe.
 Lin Xuan loved to consider the issue beforehand, this was "in fair weather, prepare for foul".